Easy Setup for New Python Users

 • scamp_extensions (offers a range of useful extensions, like scales and other musical constructs)

-• abjad (generate PDFs of music notation using LilyPond)
+• abjad (generate PDFs of music notation using LilyPond — see screenshots below)

 Note